alco/numspell/README.md

 ## Contributing ##

 The project will have a roadmap at some point in the future.
+For now, some of the tasks are outlined in the _TODO_ file.

 The _doc_ directory contains developer documentation which describes the design and implementation of the modules that **numspell** is comprised of.
 The